BerkeleyLearnVerify/Scenic/docs/reference/operators.rst

 *direction* relative to *direction*
 ------------------------------------
 The first direction, interpreted as an offset relative to the second direction.
-For example, :samp:`-5 deg relative to 90 deg` is simply 85 degrees.
-If either direction is a vector field, then this operator yields an expression depending on the ``position`` property of the object being specified.
+For example, :scenic:`-5 deg relative to 90 deg` is simply 85 degrees.
+If either direction is a vector field, then this operator yields an expression depending on the :prop:`position` property of the object being specified.

 Vector Operators